naysok/Study-Kangaroo/README.md

 ## Grasshopper Components

+#### Params
+- Garapagos : genetic algorism / GeneticInput, FitnessInput

 #### Curve
 - Curvature Graph : Draws Rhino Curvature Graphs(曲率)
 - Discontinuity : Find all dis-continuities along a curve

 #### Math
+- Average : Solve the arithmetic average for a set of items
 - Entwine : Flatten and combine a collection of data streams
 - Weave : Weave a set of input data using a custom pattern / P(pattern), data1, data2